Academics /

 First UMHS Research Symposium - read more

-• Methicillin-Resistant Staph aureus (MRSA) in a simulated clinical setting is a continuing bacteriology project including exploration of surface contamination before and after a class session in the ICM lab.
+• Methicillin-resistant Staph aureus (MRSA) in a simulated clinical setting is a continuing bacteriology project including exploration of surface contamination before and after a class session in the ICM lab.
 MRSA isolates were cultured and tested for the antimicrobial effects of indigenous plants Neem and Moringa against MRSA, by student researchers Juan Cruz and Fernando Velez.

-• Development of Public Health Digital Database Exploring public health issues in human health, the Medical Research Elective students Paola Rodriguez and Mario Candamo have been working with the St Kitts Ministry of Health and students administering the community health fairs to develop a digital reporting system, in order to examine the relative risk factors associated with diabetes and hypertension in St Kitts.
+• Development of Public Health Digital Database Exploring public health issues in human health, the Medical Research Elective students Paola Rodriguez and Mario Candamo have been working with the St Kitts Ministry of Health and students administering the community health fairs to develop a digital reporting system, to examine the relative risk factors associated with diabetes and hypertension in St Kitts.
 The project is ongoing as we continued to collect data at health fairs in 2018.

-• Post-hurricane Infectious Outbreaks, UMHS student Nadya Perez Bastista has been conducting a literature search on post-hurricane outbreaks and epidemics in response to the effects of Hurricane Irma and Maria in the Caribbean.
-As of late October 2017, Puerto Rico has reported an estimated 76 case of Leptospirosis due to contact with contaminated water.
+• Post-hurricane Infectious Outbreaks, UMHS student Nadya Perez Bautista has been conducting a literature search on post-hurricane outbreaks and epidemics in response to the effects of Hurricane Irma and Maria in the Caribbean.
+As of late October 2017, Puerto Rico has reported an estimated 76 cases of Leptospirosis due to contact with contaminated water.
 Nadya and Dr. Harrington presented their findings at the One Health Symposium at Ross University School of Veterinary Medicine.

 Second UMHS Research Symposium - read more